Atharva404/Atharva404/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-I'm **Atharva Gupta**, and I'm a junior studying **Computer Science at Purdue University**.
+I'm **Atharva Gupta**, and I'm a junior studying **Computer Science at Purdue University with a concentration in Software Engineering**.
 I'm interested in artifical intelligence, machine learning, Software Engineering and Software Programming.

+I have completed the Entreprenurship and Innovation Certificate and am pursuing the Applications in Data Science Certificate.
-I plan to take few concentrations such as: **Systems Software and Software Engineering
+I plan to take few concentrations such as: **Software Engineering and Security**

 CS 193 UTA